 To help you understand how visitors are interacting with your website, Hotjar records visitor sessions.
-When you are actively recording visitors, the Hotjar script initiates a websocket connection which sends the following information to the Hotjar servers:
+When actively recording visitors, the Hotjar script initiates a WebSocket connection which sends the following information to our servers:

 - HTML changes that happen while your visitor uses your pages